Michael Schwab

-Schwab was troubled by "intestinal and pulmonary troubles" during his last several years, for which he was hospitalized at the Alexian Brothers' Hospital in Chicago for the same on November 12, 1897.
-He remained hospitalized for the last seven months of his life, undergoing an operation in the middle of May 1898 in a vain effort to reverse his fate.
-Schwab expired from his chronic internal ailment at 3:30 am on the morning of June 29, 1898.
-He was 44 years old at the time of his death.
+Schwab had intestinal and pulmonary issues during his last years, for which he was hospitalized at the Alexian Brothers' Hospital in Chicago in November 1897.
+He remained there for the last seven months of his life, undergoing an operation in the middle of May 1898.
+Schwab died from his chronic internal ailment on June 29, 1898.
+The Social Turnverein of Chicago arranged his funeral and announced plans for his immediate cremation.
+He was cremated on July 6 and his widow received his ashes.